| Format | Hardcover |

 A triumphant and striking portrait of a cultural icon who changed the course of music history, and an invitation to reconsider artistic legacies.

 A child prodigy equal to Mozart, Paganini called her a “genuine artist;” Goethe said “she plays with the strength of six boys.”
-She premiered the “unplayable” works of Chopin at age twelve, brought Bach fugues and Beethoven sonatas into the concert hall at sixteen.
-By age eighteen, the Austrian Emperor gave her a royal title, catapulting her to international fame.
+She premiered the “unplayable” works of Chopin at age twelve and brought Bach fugues and Beethoven sonatas into the concert hall at sixteen.
 During her sixty-year career, she made Robert Schumann a household name and premiered Brahms’s famous “Lullaby.”
-Many critics—who dubbed her "Saint Cecilia," "queen of the piano," and "priestess of art"—preferred her piano playing to her rival Franz Liszt.
+Many critics—who dubbed her “Saint Cecilia,” “queen of the piano,” and a “priestess of art”—preferred her piano playing to her rival Franz Liszt.

-Clara life was more fascinating than fiction.
-A neurodivergent child, she shared a forbidden love with the poor composer Robert Schumann, whose tragic death in an asylum left her a single parent of seven children, who she supported with her performing.
-A scandalous 40-year relationship with Brahms turns into a cover-up for one of the most important artist-mentor partnerships in cultural history.
-An all too relatable woman who longed to have it all—a traditional family and career success—she also suffered burnout, imposter syndrome, and clinical depression.
+Clara’s life was more fascinating than fiction.
+A neurodivergent child, she shared a forbidden love with the poor composer Robert Schumann, whose tragic death in an asylum left her a single parent of seven children.
+And her forty-year relationship with Brahms is one of the most important artist-mentor partnerships in cultural history yet has long been relegated to tabloid scandal.

-Yet without Clara, many of history’s best-loved musical works would have been buried, or never written at all.
-WIth dynamic prose, Sarah Fritz's Madame Composer is the definitive biography on a singular musical force and a woman in full.
+Filled with new discoveries and insight, Sarah Fritz’s fierce and dynamic Madame Composer is the definitive biography on a singular musical force and reveals Clara as a woman in full.

 Sarah Fritz is a musicologist, mezzo-soprano, and music historian who’s contributed to the New York Times, given pre-concert talks for the Philadelphia Orchestra, and appears in the PBS documentary, Mozart’s Sister.
 Her popular Clara Schumann Channel platform—dedicated to educating the public about women composers—is followed by scholars, quoted in academic articles, and studied in graduate musicology classrooms.
 She teaches on the faculty of the Westminster Conservatory in Princeton, New Jersey, and performs with the Philadelphia Orchestra’s Symphonic Choir including an appearance in the choir scene of the movie Maestro.